kimlandis/portfolio/README.md

 # Technical writing portfolio for Kim Landis

 I have over 15 years of experience in software documentation for developers, professionals, and end users.
-Here are some examples of my work.
+Here is [my resume](/media/Kim%20Landis--technical%20writer.pdf).
+And here are some examples of my work.

 As a vendor at Microsoft, I have provided initial scaffolding of content as well as updates and bug fixes in [Microsoft Learn](https://docs.microsoft.com/en-us/learn/?WT.mc_id=learnaka) for a total of over 2,800 contributions in two years.